dockstore/dockstore/README.md

 # Dockstore

-Dockstore provides a place for users to share tools encapsulated in Docker and described with the Common Workflow Language (CWL) or WDL (Workflow Description Language).
+Dockstore provides a place for users to share tools encapsulated in Docker and described with the Common Workflow Language (CWL), WDL (Workflow Description Language), or Nextflow.
 This enables scientists to share analytical workflows so that they are  machine readable as well as runnable in a variety of environments.
 While the Dockstore is focused on serving researchers in the biosciences, the combination of Docker + CWL/WDL can be used by anyone to describe the tools and services in their Docker images in a standardized, machine-readable way.